I was deeply mired in alcohol and drug addiction at the time, and smoking felt like the least of my worries.

 Cris: The book made such sense!
 This was clearly the voice not of some goody-two shoes do-gooder who had never smoked a cigarette in their life but wanted to nanny me into quitting, but a man who really knew his subject because he’d lived it.
 So I read, and re-read, the book.
 I felt tremendous hope, and began to get very excited about quitting.

 There is a kind of mind virus out there that has infected many people, a virus that tells us that addictions are necessarily and always very, very hard to break.
 I knew this was an utter lie, because just over two years earlier, when I was truly sick to the back teeth of drinking and drugging I had found it not only relatively easy, but actually enjoyable to quit booze and drugs.
-After all, if you’re utterly sick of doing something that no one is forcing you to do, why on earth should it be hard to quit doing it?
+After all, if you’re utterly sick of doing something that no one is forcing you to do, why on earth should it be hard to stop doing it?
 Withdrawal?
 As we explain in the sessions, there’s a huge psychological component to so–called physical withdrawal, and this psychological component is what the method removes.

 My advice to anyone reading this would be please don’t become a victim of that mind virus!

 Cris: I must admit that while the book made absolute sense to my intellect, more sense than anything else I had come across, I still struggled to hear the message at a deeper level.
 I talked about the book non-stop, so much so that my friend bought the book, read it in one sitting, and quit straight away, which kind of irked me!
 But I didn’t seem able to get the kind of understanding that easily turns into action.
 I felt that I had all the pieces of the jigsaw; there wasn’t anything in the book that I disagreed with, but they were scattered all over the table.
-Having read and re-read the book many times, I booked into an Allen Carr’s Easyway to Quit Smoking Seminar.
+Having read and re-read the book many times, I booked into an Allen Carr’s Easyway to Stop Smoking Seminar.

 John: How did you feel during the seminar?

 Cris: For most of the seminar, I felt the way I had while reading the book.
 It all makes sense, but….?
 I was beginning to feel that the money on the seminar had been wasted, that I wasn’t getting anything I hadn’t got from the book, and I was almost resigned to remaining a smoker, for the time being anyway.
-And then the facilitator made a comment: ‘What’s the worst that can happen?
+And then the therapist made a comment: ‘What’s the worst that can happen?
 The very worst is that you’re still a smoker after today, in which case you’re no worse off than you were this morning, and that is precisely what the back-up sessions are for.
 Remember that there’s no further charge for those and we even offer a money back guarantee.
-If you don’t quit smoking your fee is refunded in full.’
+If you don’t stop smoking your fee is refunded in full.’

 It was the best thing he could have said.
 I took the comment on board, and relaxed.
 And of course, when I relaxed, I suddenly got it.
-I quit trying to get it, and got it.
+I stopped trying to get it, and got it.
 The jigsaw pieces all suddenly came together.
 I smoked my final cigarette, and haven’t touched one since.